KidkArolis/moonwave/README.md

 Each of these libraries is independent and can be useful on their own.
 Nebula is just one, simple way to combine the three for common cases.

-If Nebula doesn't quite fit your needs when your application grows larger, you can combine the three provided libraries (or others) in your own way and so only use Nebula as a reference implementation.
+If Nebula doesn't quite fit your needs as your application grows, you can combine the three libraries, or others, in your own way and use Nebula as a reference implementation.

 ## Usage